-- Presentation title (10 words or fewer)
+- Presentation title (80 characters or fewer, including spaces)

-- Your organization's name
+- Company name

 - Complete address, phone, and email information

 The information you enter will be published on the website and agenda.
 Eliminate bullet points and numbering.
 Avoid using words in all capital letters.
-Submissions must be in English.
-All papers and presentations must be noncommercial.
-At no time is it permissible for presenters to use their time slot to advertise or promote a product, service, or company.

 Frequently asked questions